Energy in Indonesia: Wind power

 On average, low wind speeds mean that for many locations there is limited scope for large-scale energy generation from wind in Indonesia.
 Only small (<10 kW) and medium (<100 kW) generators are feasible.
-For Sumba Island in East Nusa Tengarra (NTT), according to NREL, three separate technical assessments have found that "Sumba’s wind resources could be strong enough to be economically viable, with the highest estimated wind speeds ranging from 6.5 m/s to 8.2 m/s on an annual average basis."
+For Sumba Island in East Nusa Tengarra (NTT), according to NREL, three separate technical assessments have found that "Sumba's wind resources could be strong enough to be economically viable, with the highest estimated wind speeds ranging from 6.5 m/s to 8.2 m/s on an annual average basis."

 A very small amount of (off-grid) electricity is generated using wind power.
 For example, a small plant was established at Pandanmino, a small village on the south coast of Java in Bantul Regency, Yogyakarta Province, in 2011.
 However, it was established as an experimental plant and it is not clear whether funding for long-term maintenance will be available.

 In 2018, Indonesia installed its first wind farm, the 75 MW Sidrap, in Sidenreng Rappang Regency, South Sulawesi, which is the biggest wind farm in Southeast Asia.
 In 2019, Indonesia installed another wind farm with a capacity of 72 MW, in Jeneponto Regency, South Sulawesi.

 Solar power

 The Indonesian solar PV sector is relatively underdeveloped but has significant potential, up to 207 GW with utilization in the country is less than 1%.
-However, for a range of reasons, it is unlikely that it will be practical to expand electricity output from solar sources in Indonesia quickly.
-A range of regulation, technical, financial, economic, and social constraints, including lack of consistent and supportive policies, the absence of attractive tariff and incentives, as well as concerns about on-grid readiness is likely to become the main challenges on the rapid installation of solar power in Indonesia, including in rural areas.
+However, a lack of consistent and supportive policies, the absence of attractive tariff and incentives, as well as concerns about on-grid readiness pose barriers to the rapid installation of solar power in Indonesia, including in rural areas.

+As of early 2023, Indonesia has an installed capacity of 322 MW, and the country has a target of 5 GW by 2030.

+The country's largest solar plant is the floating solar system at the Cirata Reservoir, with a capacity of 145 MW, inaugurated in November 2023.